oracle/fmw-kubernetes/docs-source/content/oam/configure-ingress/ingress-nginx-setup-for-oam-domain-setup-on-K8S.md

 ### Setting up an ingress for NGINX for the OAM Domain

-The instructions below explain how to to set up NGINX as an ingress for the OAM domain with SSL termination.
+The instructions below explain how to set up NGINX as an ingress for the OAM domain with SSL termination.

 **Note**: All the steps below should be performed on the **master** node.